mantidproject/mantid/docs/source/release/v3.13.0/sans.rst

 ########
 * The beam stop arm is now masked on LOQ for the new backend.
 * Fixed a bug in the old backend where for LOQ the high angle bank was not being centered correctly in some cases.
-* Userfiles specified in the batch file are now being loaded into the new GUI.
+* User files specified in the batch file are now being loaded into the new GUI.
 * The new sans GUI will now save out all the outputs of a time sliced reduction.
 * Fixed a bug where save_format was not being specified if a user file was entered for a row.
 * Use gravity now defaulting to false.